-The institute is incorporated under the Australian Charities and Not-for-profit Commission Act 2012 and is a Company limited by guarantee.
+The institute is incorporated under the Corporations Act 2001 and is a Company limited by guarantee.
 If the Institute is wound up, the constitution states that each member is required to contribute a maximum of \$10 each towards meeting any outstanding and obligations of the institute.
-At 30 June 2018 the number of members was 48 (2017: 48).
+At 30 June 2019 the number of members was 53 (2018: 48).